myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-07T13:47:54.000Z
+>
+> @drewscanlon.bsky.social Just out of curiosity, how does it feel to have your face flying around the internet as a very famous meme?
+Would you yourself laugh at a meme with your own face on it?

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-07T13:10:24.376Z
+>
+> You’re legend seriously

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-07T03:19:50.753Z
 >
 > India forever